220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/data-structures.md

 #### General Tree
 Lacks many additional characteristics, and is the most simple tree.
 #### Binary Tree
 A node can have 0, 1, or 2 children.
+Binary trees have a "left" and "right" child, though this has no specific ordering.
+See BST below.
 #### Binary Search Tree
 A type of binary tree that mantains a sorted order and categorizes child nodes as left and right.
 Every left child must have a value that is less than the parent node, and every right child must have a value that is greater than the parent.
 These rules make this structure extremely good at searching for an element.
 #### AVL Tree